 The concession period should normally be long enough to enable the Concessionaire to recover its investment with a reasonable rate of return.
-In the case of a greenfield airport, the traffic build-up may be gradual and the investments in airport infrastructure as well as city side may take long to recover.
+In the case of a brownfield airport, the traffic increase may be gradual and the investments in airport infrastructure as well as city side may take long to recover.
 As such, a total concession period of 50 to 60 years has been provided.
 This would enable the Concessionaire to realise the full potential of the project and thus offer a competitive bid.
-A shorter concession period would lead to a lower revenue share or require a greater capital grant and/ or higher user charges.
+A shorter concession period would lead to a lower revenue share or require a greater capital grant.

-Concession period to be sixty years
+Concession period to be sufficiently long